-Has the student ev er been expelled fr rom any school, in or out of the State of Florida?
-YES NO 🗆 If your answer to of expelled. uestion I is "YES", please list each and every instance for which the student was being formally cl Please state whether the student has ever been arrested where the arrest resulted in the being formally charged.
-If your answer is "YES", please list each and every arrest resulted in a formal charge.
-Please state whether the student has ever been involved as a party in a case before th Justice System?
-If so, state each action taken by the Juvenile Justice System which invisudent. any corresponding referrals to mental health services relate d 3.
-If yes, please list them. tudent's Name ID.# thnic fispanic(Y/N) 100 miles (100 miles (ce: White Black Asian American Indian Native Pacific Islander Parent's/C Suardian's Name ignature (Parent/Guard ian) ignature (Student) Date Signed EM-5740E Rev (07-19)
+1) Has the student ever been expelled from any school, in or out of the State of Florida?
+YES NO NO If your answer to question 1 is "YES", please list each and every instance for which the student was expelled. • 2) Please state whether the student has ever been arrested where the arrest resulted in the student being formally charged.
+If your answer is "YES", please list each and every arrest which resulted in a formal charge.
+3) Please state whether the student has ever been involved as a party in a case before the Juvenile Justice System?
+If so, state each action taken by the Juvenile Justice System which involved the student.
+4) Please state whether the student has any corresponding referrals to mental health services related to your answers to Questions 1, 2 and 3.
+If yes, please list them.
+Stuc lent's NameID.# Ethi Hisj (Please Print) nic (Check all Race: White Black Asian banic (Y/N) that apply) American Indian Native Pacific Islander e of BirthParent's/Guardian's Name Sigı nature (Parent/Guardian) Sigi nature (Student)Date Signed

-APPENDIX D - Discrimination/Harassment Poster
+FM-5740E Rev. (07-19)

-THE SCHOOL BOARD OF MIAMI-DADE COUNTY, FLORIDA
+APPENDIX D - Discrimination/Harassment Poster and Policy

-ADHERES TO A POLICY OF NONDISCRIMINATION IN THE EDUCATIONAL AND WORK ENVIRONMENT
+THE SCHOOL BOARD OF MIAMI-DADE COUNTY, FLORIDA ADHERES TO A POLICY OF NONDISCRIMINATION IN THE EDUCATIONAL AND WORK ENVIRONMENT